tpnurmi-code/GBB/README.md

 The architecture employs three distinct components.

 ### 1. Feature extractors
-The first component is a feature extractor layer that has six alternative neural network architectures.
-These alternative architectures correspond to input to a neural population (afference) and function as alternative hypotheses to be tested to examine which spatial and temporal scales are most relevant for information processing in the sensorimotor cortices.
+The feature-extractor component compares six alternative temporal processing architectures.
+Spatial interactions between neural populations are subsequently modeled by the FastKAN graph layers.

 ### 2. Continuous-time neural-population dynamics
 The second component corresponds to the internal neural computations and information processing of a neural population and consists of closed-form continuous-time (CfC) neural networks, which model the internal computations of a neural population with interpretable differential equations.